hyaguchijsk/euslisp_tutorial/docs/index.md

 EusLisp programs conventionally use the extension `.l`.
 Loading one of these files in the interpreter is equivalent to typing all of its contents.
 No compile is performed when loading, and there is no entry point (main functions).

-A file `test.l` can be loaded by starting the interpreter with the file name as arguments
+A file `test.l` can be loaded by starting the interpreter with the file name as argument

 ```bash
 roseus test.l